SeanFromIT/blogv7/_posts/2023-01-23-iam-roles-required-for-aws-resilience-hub.md

 Replace `<SSOPermissionSetName>`, `<account#ID>`, and wildcards as needed.

 Note 1: Beware of explicit denies in your S3 bucket policies such as `"Condition": {"ArnNotLike": {"aws:PrincipalARN"}}`.
 The user running Resilience Hub must have permission to the bucket and TF state object (not just these service roles).
+Legacy Object Ownership ACLs can also interfere with the read of the state object.

-Note 2: Despite what you may have heard or read, you cannot use this service cross-account (at least with TF, not sure about other sources).
+~~Note 2: Despite what you may have heard or read, you cannot use this service cross-account (at least with TF, not sure about other sources).
 That is a roadmap feature.
-For now, you must run Resiliency Hub in the same account where the state file is hosted in S3.
+For now, you must run Resiliency Hub in the same account where the state file is hosted in S3.~~ (Resolved April 2023)